All film sites img

 Blueprint: Spatial proximity of pits 1-3 at Hotel Sidi Idriss loosely mirrors the three-pit layout of the Lars Homestead exterior set constructed on the Chott el-Djerid salt flats, located 265 km to the west.

-Mural: Ceiling artwork in the film site cave used for the Lars Homestead dining room set was created in approximately 1968, the year the multi-pit Hotel Sidi Idriss opened for business.
+Mural: Ceiling artwork in the film site cave used for the Lars Homestead dining room set (pit 2/cave 9) was created in approximately 1968, the year the multi-pit Hotel Sidi Idriss opened for business.

 Tandem: George Lucas and Anthony Daniels were the only cast/crew members to be in Matmata for the two production days across both films.
 Daniels was a bystander above pit 2 at the site during Episode IV production.

-The End: Final Star Wars franchise filming location/activity (to date) in Tunisia (Episode II).
+The End: Final Star Wars franchise filming location/activity in Tunisia (Episode II).

 Accessibility: Very easy; foothills terrain; paved roads; parking area (33.542746, 9.967312) directly at the hotel entrance.